OWASP/SSO_Project/SECURITY.md

 announcement, and may ask for additional information or guidance.

 Report security bugs in third-party modules to the person or team maintaining the module.
-Missing security patches will not be publicly acknowledged.
+Missing security patches are appreciated, but will not result in public acknowledgement.

 ## Disclosure Policy